Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 The Deputies Sue for $3.9 Million

 The officers file a lawsuit.
 Defamation.
 Invasion of privacy.
 Emotional distress.
-Let that sink in.
-'Invasion of privacy' — sued by the officers who invaded his home.
+Wait.
+'Invasion of privacy' — from the guys who invaded HIS home.
 The irony is so thick you could spread it on toast.
-Before this lawsuit, most people didn't know what these deputies looked like or anything about their personal lives.
-After the lawsuit, the entire internet does.
+Before this lawsuit, most people had no idea what these deputies looked like.
+After?
+The entire internet knows their names, their faces, their job histories.
 Textbook Streisand Effect.
-There's an old saying: don't start an argument with someone who buys ink by the barrel.
-This is the 2023 version.
+There's an old saying: don't start a fight with someone who buys ink by the barrel.
+This is the 2023 remix.

 March 2026The Trial